pavradev/data-analytics-app-architecture-aws/README.md

 This repository contains an example of a simple architectural solution on AWS for a typical data-analytics application.
 The use case can be described as:

-`An application has REST API to post data, launch analysis jobs on this data, and get the result.
+"An application has REST API to post data, launch analysis jobs on this data, and get the result.
 Analysis job consumes a lot of memory and CPU resources and can take up to 30 minutes to finish.
 Clients launch analysis jobs unpredictably and can launch multiple jobs at once causing load spikes.
-We need to design an auto-scalable and cost efficient architecture of such application.`
+We need to design an auto-scalable and cost efficient architecture of such application."

 # Architecture